 Buatong lives with her father and her mother.
-She is responsible for carrying water, sewing and gardening.
+Her duties at home include carrying water, sewing and gardening.
+There are 4 children in the family.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
-There are 4 children in the family.

 Basketball, volleyball and singing are Buatong's favorite activities.
 In high school her performance is average and she also regularly attends church activities, Bible class and youth group.